-Contact CPS Energy Customer Engineering at 210-353-4050 Monday - Friday 7:30am - 4pm or email@example.com if you need assistance with any of the steps below.
+Contact the Residential Development Department at [email protected] if you need assistance with any of the steps below.

 Attach the below required documents to your project by selecting the Project from Home, then Attachments.

-Once CPS Energy Customer Engineering receives all required documents, the job is assigned to a Residential Development Designer who will schedule a Pre-Design Meeting with you.
-Before the meeting, the Residential Development Designer will gather preliminary information and comments from internal CPS Energy departments: Distribution Planning (Circuit Capacity Planning), Gas Engineering and Right-of-Way (Easements).
+Once CPS Energy Customer Design and Delivery receives all required documents, your project will be assigned to a Residential Development Dept. Team member and a Pre-Design Meeting will be scheduled with you.
+In preparation for this Pre-Design meeting, CPS Energy will gather information and comments from internal departments.

-Once CPS Energy has received your revised documents, the CPS Energy Design phase is typically 55 days.
-In parallel with this Design Phase, CPS Energy highly recommends you apply for all of your required permits, which can have a long lead time.
+Once CPS Energy has received all of your required project documents and a Pre-Design meeting is held to confirm infrastructure installation agreement, design of your project will begin.
+During this Design Phase, you should apply for all of your required permits, which can have a long lead time.
 CPS Energy will apply for permits for CPS Energy work.
-At the end of Design, CPS Energy will provide your final design, a contract, and an invoice.
+When the design is complete, you will be provided with your final designs, contract documents, and an invoice(s).

-You will need to obtain all relevant permits and, where required, final electrical and/or gas inspection from your local city or municipality, such as The City of San Antonio.
+You will need to obtain all relevant environmental permits and, where required any city or county permits not obtained by CPS Energy. municipality, such as The City of San Antonio.
 For more information about City of San Antonio permitting and inspections, go to City of San Antonio – Permit, Inspection and Review.
-CPS Energy has also worked with the City of San Antonio to create a Permits and Inspections Checklist for your assistance.
-If you are outsides San Antonio, contact your local municipality.
+The Residential Development design and scheduling staff will take care of obtaining any county, city, and TXDOT permits required for CPS Energy crew construction.

 CPS Energy encourages Developers to sign their contract and remit payment within 5 business days to avoid schedule delays.Pay Online